 Installation Guide

-Standard Agents is a Vite plugin that runs as a standalone application or mounts at a subpath of an existing Vite application.
-It can run locally for development and must be deployed to Cloudflare Workers for production.Quick Start (Recommended)
+Standard Agents is a Vite plugin that owns the full application surface at/.
+It can run locally for development and is deployed to Cloudflare Workers for production by the Standard Agents platform.

-The easiest way to get started is using our CLI to create a new project:- Create a new Vite project using
+The easiest way to get started is using our CLI to create a new project:- Open Standard Agents in your browser for login, billing, and project creation

 Adding to an Existing Project